specklesystems/speckle-arcgis/speckle_toolbox/README.md

 >
 > **What can it do?**
 >
-> Currently, the plugin allows to send data from a single layer to a Speckle server using one of the accounts configured on your computer.
-It will extract all the features of that layer along side their properties and, when possible, geometry too.
+> Currently, the plugin allows to receive the data from Speckle and send data from a AcrGIS Pro layers to a Speckle server using one of the accounts configured on your computer.
+It will extract all the features of that layer along side their properties.
 > The following geometry types are supported for now:
 >
 > - Point